 Even though it may feel intimidating to be in charge of the Thanksgiving turkey, it doesn't have to be.
 We've compiled a list of common mistakes that people make when it comes to making a holiday turkey, from the prep to the cooking and even serving.

-Mistake no. 1: Not giving your turkey enough time to thaw
+Turkey cooking mistake no. 1: Not giving your turkey enough time to thaw

 Timing is everything when it comes to preparing the perfect holiday turkey.
 Days before you are set to host holiday dinner you'll want to transfer your turkey from your freezer to your fridge to begin the thawing process.
 It takes approximately 24 hours of thawing time for every four to five pounds of meat to thaw.
 So, if you're serving a 20 pound turkey, it will take approximately four days to thaw in your refrigerator.

-Mistake no. 2: Forgetting to bring your turkey to room temperature
+Turkey cooking mistake no. 2: Forgetting to bring your turkey to room temperature

 On the day that you're set to cook your turkey, be sure to let your refrigerator-thawed turkey sit at room temperature for about an hour to an hour and a half before.
 Allowing your bird to adjust to room temperature allows for a moist and evenly-cooked turkey.

-Mistake no. 3: Putting a damp turkey in the oven
+Turkey cooking mistake no. 3: Putting a damp turkey in the oven

 An easy way to get that perfectly caramelized, crisp turkey that guests love is to thoroughly pat dry both the inside and outside of the turkey before seasoning and putting in the oven.

-Mistake no. 4: Not stuffing the turkey safely
+Turkey cooking mistake no. 4: Not stuffing the turkey safely

 If you're choosing to stuff your turkey, both the bird and the stuffing should be cold.